2018 Youth in Governance

 Adults are asked to submit in writing (email is fine) your name, how many years you have been a leader, how you will help with the duties listed above, and why you want to attend the program.
 This is due to Marla Lowder, firstname.lastname@example.org, by January 8, 2018.

 If you have questions, contact Marla Lowder at email@example.com or 907-474-2427, or Priscilla Rice at 907-347-3570 or firstname.lastname@example.org.

 Youth in governance II

 Youth in Governance II is offered for those interested in taking the YIG experience to the next level through a short-term intern experience.
 YIG II participants must have participated in YIG I for at least two years, be a junior or senior in high school, and completed a YIG I record book.

 YIG II participants will job shadow/intern in the office of a Representative and a Senator for two days each while in Juneau.
 It is preferred that teens work with legislators from their district, as they will be required to work two additional days with each legislator during the summer back in their home legislative district.
 This learning format offers a glimpse of the legislative experience from both the legislative session as well as the home district.

-Teens will participate the same week as the YIG I participants for the Juneau part of the program, February 26 to March 3.
+Teens will participate the same week as the YIG I participants for the Juneau part of the program, dates TBD.
 Participants will need to arrive Sunday afternoon and depart Friday morning/early afternoon.
 YIG II participants will be expected to keep to the same schedule as their legislators.
 As the schedule differs from YIG I, YIG II participants will be required to cover the cost of the majority of their meals.
 Conference organizers will assist in transportation to and from the capitol.
 YIG II participants may work late hours, and if not, they will be involved in YIG I evening activities.